 It took over a year for the Hydration Station to become a reality, but with the help of FoCo staff, volunteers, and community members, it is now accessible for everyone.
-Some of the station’s biggest contributors include the Fort Collins Lions Club, Jason and Kendra Bartley, Jim Loftis and Judy Billica, Kelly Connor, Urban Rural Design, Odell Brewing Company, and Elkay Manufacturing.
+Some of the station’s largest contributors include the Fort Collins Lions Club, Jason and Kendra Bartley, Jim Loftis and Judy Billica, Kelly Connor, Urban Rural Design, Odell Brewing Company, and Elkay Manufacturing.

 The Hydration Station is aimed at decreasing water scarcity in our community, and ensure that everyone has access to clean drinking water whenever they may need it.

-Access to clean drinking water is a major human rights issue, one that may often be overlooked in urbanized areas.
+Access to clean drinking water is a major human rights issue, one often overlooked in urbanized areas.
 Despite a clear need being present, there is limited research and information on access to drinking water and sanitation for vulnerable populations.
 The instillation of the Hydration Station is not only aimed at addressing this need, but also increasing awareness of under recognized issue.

 With the installation of the Hydration Station, we hope that everyone will be able to get clean drinking water any time of the day all year round.